Interview with John Green

 GT: And that was an eight thousand pound cookie.

-JG: Yeah, er, four thousand pound cookie, but they finished up making them twelve thousand, that one they built, imitation up at MOTET haven’t they.
+JG: Yeah, er, four thousand pound cookie, but they finished up making them twelve thousand, that one they built, an imitation one up at MOTET haven’t they.
 They built that one.
 Must’ve made a bloody big ‘ole!

 GT: So that was on the 15th of December, you did a further three operations there, 24th Christmas Eve, 1944.